blertkadolli-a11y/competitor-pulse/README.md

-# CompetitorPulse
+# SpectraTrack

-A full-featured SaaS application for tracking competitors, monitoring website changes, and getting AI-powered insights.
+SpectraTrack is a full-featured SaaS application for tracking competitors, monitoring website changes, and getting AI-powered insights.

 ## Features